Emirati women's participation in the Summer Olympics

-The Summer Olympic Games were first held in Athens in 1896, yet the United Arab Emirates, founded in 1971, did not make its debut until 88 years later, 13 years after its foundation, at the 1984 Los Angeles Olympics.
-Women's participation came even later — 24 years after the country's first appearance and 112 years after the inception of the Games.

-Emirati women made their Olympic debut at the 2008 Beijing Games.
-That historic moment saw Latifa Al Maktoum compete in equestrian events and carry the UAE flag during the opening ceremony, while Maitha Al Maktoum represented the country in taekwondo.
+Emirati women's participation in the Summer Olympics began at the 2008, 24 years after the country's first appearance at the Games; men had first participated at the 1984 Summer Olympics in Los Angeles.
+In 2008, Latifa Al Maktoum competed in equestrian events and carried the UAE flag during the opening ceremony, while Maitha Al Maktoum represented the country in taekwondo.

 Four years later, at the London 2012 Olympics, the presence of Emirati women continued to grow.
 Khadija Mohammed took part in weightlifting, becoming the first female weightlifter from the UAE to compete at the Olympics.
 Betlhem Desalegn Belayneh also represented the nation in athletics, further solidifying the role of women in the UAE's Olympic journey.

-Also There was 14 athletes represent UAE at Paris 2024 Olympic Games Seven of them are women.
+Also there were 14 athletes representing UAE at Paris 2024 Olympic Games, seven of them women.